jbrendel/ansible_cluster_setup/README.md

         - All the EC2 related settings.
 They are in a file called "localhost", because the EC2 module is run in the local host.

+    group_vars/ap-southeast-2

+        - The path to the local copy of your SSH access key for this EC2 region.
+You'll have different var-files for different regions.

     playbooks/roles/appserver/files/deployment_keys/

         - In this directory we store the deployment keys that are used by the